k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 #### How Do I Remove a Parameter or a Parameters Group?

-1. Click Trash icon next to the parameter in order to delete it.
+1. Click the trash icon next to the parameter in order to delete it.

 2. Click **Remove Group** to remove a parameter's group.